Before we can go any further we have already made four assumptions about you.

 The AEB has four main strands that it funds:

-Training for the unemployed
+Training for the Unemployed

 This strand is aimed at helping get unemployed people back into education or employment.